HL7/ebm/input/pagecontent/index.md

 Extensions added include CompositionExtendedContactDetail, GuidelineRegistration, PublicationDate, RelatesToClassifier, and ResearchStudyIsLowInterventionTrial.

+The EvidenceReportContributorRole Value Set was removed as the EvidenceReport Profile can now directly use the Contributor Role Value Set from THO.

 For Profiles of ArtifactAssessment:

 The EvidenceAssessment Profile of ArtifactAssessment was added to include a content slice for the rating system.
 The CertaintyOfEvidence and RiskOfBias Profiles were changed to use EvidenceAssessment as the base.
 The RecommendationRating Profile was added using a base of EvidenceAssessment.
 The RecommendationJusfication Profile was modified to use a base of RecommendationRating.